-Some of the things you can do to avoid spreading illness while doing the laundry involve handling it properly, while others focus on disinfecting clothes and even the machines you use to launder them.
+Some of the things you can do to avoid that spread involves handling laundry properly, but others involve disinfecting laundry and even the machines we use.
+Here’s how.

 Tips to Safely Handling Laundry

 - Wear gloves when handling the laundry of someone who is ill.